Tina Ralutz, MS, RD, Chef

 - Completed coursework in biochemistry, nutrient metabolism, food science, culinary foundations, cooking demonstration, herbal sciences, foraging, and ecological nutrition

-- Completed coursework in English literature, creative writing, ceramics, drawing, human biology, and general chemistry
+- Completed coursework in English literature, creative writing, ceramics, drawing, art history, human biology, and general chemistry